sachugowda/VTU-WebTechnologyLabPrograms-15CSL77/README.md

 Solutions Implemented By
-Prof USHA CS and Prof Sachin DN
+Prof USHA CS and Prof SACHIN DN

 # VTU-WebTechnologyLabPrograms-15CSL77
 1. Write a JavaScript to design a simple calculator to perform the following operations: